simonjosefsson/graphwalker.org/content/docs/workflow.md

 5. **v_LoginPrompted** asserts that the login dialog is displayed and correctly rendered.

-6. **e_ValidCredentials** enters a valid user name and password and clicks the Sign In button.
+6. **e_ValidCredentials** enters a valid username and password and clicks the Sign In button.

 7. **v_Browse** asserts that the Browse view is correctly displayed.